 Interested in joining the team in Cork and doing research on soft tissue taphonomy of fossils, taphonomic experiments, or fossil colour?

-We have no open calls for funded positions at present but you can apply for funding via several sources:
+You can apply for funding via several sources:

 The Marie Skłodowska-Curie (MSCA) Individual Fellowship Call is now open (deadline 12th September).
 These fellowships are prestigious and enhance the international reputation of the fellow and the host team.
 The grant funds a generous salary for the Fellow, mobility costs and research costs.
 Further information is available here: http://ec.europa.eu/research/participants/data/ref/h2020/wp/2018-2020/main/h2020-wp1820-msca_en.pdf